 - Semantic Segmentation

-As the image recognition technology used to analyze photographs and recognizes the kinds of objects is developing, so is the object detection technology used to find out where the recognized objects are located.
-Semantic Segmentation is a feature that determines to which objects all the points in an image belong to.
-It is used to find the boundary (line) of each object along with its exact range.
+Along with the development of the image recognition technology used to analyze photographs and recognize the kinds of objects, the object detection technology to find out the location of recognized objects is also developing.
+Semantic Segmentation determines to which objects all the points in an image belong.
+It is used to define each object’s boundary (line) along with the exact range.